Arav-Arun/CampusFind/README.md

 - **Auto-Tagging**: Upload an image, and our AI (GPT-4o Mini) instantly identifies the category, color, brand, and distinctive features.
 No more manual data entry.
 - **Smart Matching**: The "Flagship Feature".
 Advanced vision algorithms compare visual and textual features to automatically match Lost items with Found candidates.

+### ✨ Gemini Integration (New!)

+- **Auto-Draft Claim Messages**: Struggling to find the right words?
+Our "Magic Wand" feature uses **Gemini 2.0 Flash** to draft polite, context-aware messages to the finder in seconds.
+- **Client-Side Poster Generation**: Generate printable "LOST" or "FOUND" posters directly in the browser with custom QR codes.

 ### 🔒 Secure Verification Flow

 1. **Claim Request**: Users claim an item they believe is theirs.